Skip to content

 BEST: passes=default<O1> blockDim.x=128 mean=73486.14285714286 speedup=1.1222368454305283

-From this you should be able to identify: - The baseline configuration and its exec_time samples - One line per candidate configuration - A final BEST line with: - the best passes - best blockDim.x - mean time - speedup vs baseline
+From this you should be able to identify: - The baseline configuration and its exec_time samples - One line per candidate configuration - A final BEST line with the best passes, best blockDim.x, mean time, and speedup vs baseline

 Note